Table of Contents

 10. Addison’s Disease

-This can result in a variety of symptoms such as dehydration, weakness, depression, low blood pressure, vomiting, heart toxicity, bloody feces, as well as a loss of weight.
+This can result in various symptoms, such as dehydration, weakness, depression, low blood pressure, vomiting, heart toxicity, bloody feces, and weight loss.

 11. Inappropriate Foods

 Many common human foods that we consume are dangerous for dogs and cats.

 Things like chocolate, nuts, grapes, and many others are toxic to dogs and can cause the dog's body to eject them after they've consumed the item.

 Usually, this will result in vomit, but in some cases, it can be what appears to be your dog throwing up white foam.

 Other Causes of Dog Throwing Up White Foam